-The first stage of the design was a feasibility study which explored the potential of the design and limitations imposed by planning policies introduced by the Epsom Ewell Borough Council.
+This property was a detached Victorian building in Epsom, South London.It is located in an area with a mix of residential and commercial developments.
+The first stage of the design was a feasibility study, which explored the potential of the design and limitations imposed by Epsom Ewell Borough Council planning policies.
 The research included analysis of precedents found in neighbourhood with a similar scope of work.

 The brief specified by the client included interior reconfiguration aimed to achieve modern special layout, an open space plan that accommodates following functions: living and dining room and kitchen.
 Single storey side extension on the ground floor allowed for an enlarged kitchen opening to the garden at the rear of the house.
-The proposal aimed for interiors to be brought to life with natural light and animated by vegetation by extending onto a patio leading to the garden.
+The proposal aim for interiors to be brought to life with natural light and animated by vegetation by extending onto a patio leading to the large, rear garden.